EIT-Pathogena/client/README.md

 #### Uploading samples (`gpas upload`)

 Performs metadata validation and client-side removal of human reads before uploading sequences to the GPAS platform.
+Generates a 'mapping CSV' for the uploaded batch of samples in the current working directory, linking local and remote sample names while preserving privacy.

 ```bash
 gpas upload tests/data/illumina.csv